 And when we leave for tea in the hall, that intimate glory leaves this place, and goes with us wherever we are heading.

-Thinking back to that glorious day when I first invited Christ into my life, from the moment I heard that unmistakable knock, and the voice of Jesus asking to be admitted, and I opened the door and invited him in, something dramatic and life-changing happened.
+Thinking back to that glorious day when I first invited Christ into my life, from the moment I heard that unmistakable knock, and the voice of Jesus asking to be admitted, and I opened the door and asked him in, something dramatic and life-changing happened.

 God came in and supped with me, and I with him, and He never left; this body became the temple where he took up residence.